symbol/symbol-docs/source/concepts/node.rst

     Catapult’s Performance Advantage: A Four-Layered Architecture

 The four-layered architecture allows developers to update any of these tiers without disrupting the others, which improves security.

-.. note:: Guides explaining how to run a main net node are pending to be published.
-See how to run :doc:`Catapult in local<../guides/running-a-node>` for testing purposes.

 **********************
 Catapult P2P Component